Collection: Summer 2026 Hive Tours

 Please note: tours only run if weather conditions are appropriate.
-Please check out all BOLD text details for any experience you are thinking of booking.
+Please check out all BOLD text details and my refund policy for any experience you are thinking of booking.
 Thank you!

 Bee Tour FAQ's